Migcas-eMaintenance/Automatic-Reviewer-Assignment/README.txt

 - AssignmentResult.text includes a detailed solution to the problem.
 This is overwritten everytime CaseStuy.m is run.
 - AuthorIndexCDC2019 is the author index for the cnference CDC2019, which has bee downloaded from https://cdc2019.ieeecss.org/
 - KeywordIndexCDC2019 is the keyword index for the conference CDC2019, which has been donwloaded from https://cdc2019.ieeecss.org/

-- assignreviewers.m is the main function of the distributed code and it resolves de review assignment problem
+NO- assignreviewers.m is the main function of the distributed code and it resolves de review assignment problem
 - printassignment.m is used to print the result from the assignment problem in the file AssignmentResult.text
 - hungarian.m is a function which is needed by assignreviewers.m and which solves the optimization problem.
 This function has been created by a third party: namely Niclas Borlin (niclas@cs.umu.se)